 The question is then: Is there Polish in te language of Finnegans Wake too?
 And if so, what Polish words were interesting to Joyce enough so that he would have them immortalized in his magnum opus and the ultimate text of Western culture.
 Will the Polish list of the Wake correspond with the Polish words in English we’ve already discussed?
 And what would it tell us about Polish language seen from the Joycean perspective pitched on the final linguistic frontiers?

-Well, surprisingly or not, of some 100 words identified by the scholars of Finnegans Wake as kind of Polish, one of the first is ‘wodka’ (wodkar, 063.06).
-Here again, as with our examination of Polish words in Yiddish, we encounter the same problem – is it Polish or Russian, or some other Slavic language?
-And again as with Yiddish – the task of deciding which one it is may be simply impossible.
+Well, surprisingly or not, of some 100 words identified by the scholars of Finnegans Wake as quasi-Polish, one of the first is ‘wodka’ (wodkar, 063.06).
+Here again, as with our examination of Polish words in Yiddish, we encounter the same problem – is it Polish, Russian, or some other Slavic language?
+And again, as with Yiddish – the task of determining which one it is may be simply impossible.

 Jaja, jajce, Joyce...

-Some Polish/Slavic words used in the Wake seem to cover specific fields, like food: there’s mleko, bułki, herbata, and jaja – which all together would make a nice breakfast, had they not been dispersed across over 600 pages, and disfigured through Joyce’s amazing literary talent.
-The word jaja maybe particularly interesting, as its written form (or rather some of its Slavic variants like jajce or jojce), apparently interested Joyce as it looked to him like a version of his own name.
-Well, let’s just say, it may look like it, but it definitely doesn’t sound like it.
+Some Polish/Slavic words used in the Wake seem to cover specific fields, like food: there’s mleko, bułki, herbata, and jaja – which all together would make a nice breakfast, had they not been dispersed across more than 600 pages and disfigured through Joyce’s amazing literary talent.
+The word jaja maybe particularly interesting, as its written form (or rather some of its Slavic variants like jajce or jojce) apparently interested Joyce, as it looked to him like a version of his own name.
+Well, let’s just say it may look like it, but it definitely doesn’t sound like it.

-A Wake reader interested in Polish geography could be surprised to find in the text the the city of Lublin, which could have had a special charm to Joyce as it differs only with one letter from Dublin, and Karkonosze, a name of the mountain range in Sudety – a name definitely interesting for the Polish ear, but who knows what it meant for Joyce...
+A Wake reader interested in Polish geography could be surprised to find in the text the city of Lublin, which could have had a special charm to Joyce as it differs only with one letter from Dublin.
+There's also Karkonosze, the name of a mountain range in Sudety – a name definitely interesting to the Polish ear, but who knows what it meant for Joyce?

 Speaking of food...
-As many of us may know quark is a term from theoretical physics denoting an elementary particle – a fundamental constituent of matter.
-The name itself was first used around 1963 by Murray Gell-Mann, one of the two physicists who posited the quark model.
-Gell-Mann later recollected that he had come across the word, ‘in one of my occasional perusals of Finnegans Wake, by James Joyce’.
-He found it in the phrase "Three quarks for Muster Mark" (p.
-383) and adopted it for his theory.
-As he later recalled, "the allusion to three quarks seemed perfect", as originally there were only three subatomic quarks.
+As we know, 'quark' is a term from theoretical physics denoting an elementary particle – a fundamental constituent of matter.
+The word itself was first used around 1963 by Murray Gell-Mann, one of the two physicists who posited the quark model.
+Gell-Mann later recollected that he had come across the word ‘in one of my occasional perusals of Finnegans Wake, by James Joyce’.
+He found it in the phrase 'Three quarks for Muster Mark' (p.
+383) and adopted it for his own theory.
+As he later recalled, 'the allusion to three quarks seemed perfect', as originally, there were only three subatomic quarks.

-Interestingly, the scientist preferred to pronounce the word as "kwork" – for which he had his own good arguments:
+Interestingly, the scientist preferred to pronounce the word as 'kwork' – for which he had his own good argument:

-Gell-Mann might have been right, in his own way, in linking the origin of the Joycean phrase with the call for drinks made at the bar (quark <- quart), however Joyce scholars suggest that it may have been an altogether different cry that had inspired Joyce in this fragment of the Wake - a one heard at a German market place.
-The vendor’s cry, according to this theory, was something like ‘Drei Mark für muster Quark!’ which can be translated as “Three Marks for excellent curd cheese!”.
+Gell-Mann may have been right, in his own way, in linking the origin of the Joycean phrase with the call for drinks made at the bar ('quark' <- 'quart').
+Joyce scholars, however, suggest that it may have been an altogether different cry that had inspired Joyce in this fragment of the Wake – one heard at a German marketplace.
+The vendor’s cry, according to this theory, was something like ‘Drei Mark für muster Quark!’, which can be translated as: 'Three Marks for excellent curd cheese!'

-Quark is a German word for curd cheese, but it also just happens to be one of the very few early loan words in Old German taken from some Western Slavic language, very likely Polish twaróg (also curd cheese) – its present German form being explained through a change from tw- to qu- (twarog -> quark).
+Quark is a German word for 'curd cheese'.
+It also just happens to be one of the very few early loan words in Old German taken from some Western Slavic language, very likely Polish (twaróg also means 'curd cheese') – its present German form explained through a change from tw- to qu- (twarog -> quark).

-The etymology of this Polish word goes back to Proto-slavic *tvarogb, which in turn goes to *tvoriti (= Pol. tworzyć), meaning to make, create, form.
-It seems like this, after all, is not the worst etymology for a word that denotes the very basic element that forms our reality.
-It would also mean that the Polish language and Polish twaróg are more at the core of English lexicon and allgemein reality, than one would have thought – and this on a really elementary level.
+The etymology of this Polish word goes back to Proto-slavic *tvarogb, which in turn goes to *tvoriti (= Pol. tworzyć), meaning 'to make, create, form'.
+It seems that this, in the end, isn't the worst etymology for a word that denotes the very basic element forming our reality.
+It would also mean that the Polish language and Polish twaróg are more at the core of English lexicon and nature of reality than one would have thought – and at this, on a very elementary level.

-We are at a strange crossroads where Finnegans Wake meets theoretical physics, the English language meets Polish and German, and twaróg meets Quark, or quarks.
+We conclude at a strange crossroads of sorts – where Finnegans Wake meets theoretical physics, the English language meets Polish and German, and twaróg meets Quark, or quarks.